 But none are as cute as the Swedish competition known as Kaninhoppning — or, in English, rabbit show jumping.

 Rabbit show jumping dates back to the late 1970s or early 1980s, and mimics equestrian in many ways — not just by borrowing its fence design.
-The rabbits’ owners guide them through an obstacle course (not on their back, of course, but rather by command or by leash — you can see a blue one in the picture above) and the winning rabbit and owner is the one which completes the course with the least number of errors and, secondarily, in the shortest amount of time.
+The rabbits’ owners guide them through an obstacle course (not on their back, of course, but rather by command or by leash — you can see a blue one in the picture above) and the winning rabbit and owner is the one who completes the course with the least number of errors and, secondarily, in the shortest amount of time.
 The owners are allowed to redirect their rabbits a predetermined number of times (typically three) without incurring a penalty — after all, it can be pretty hard to steer a rabbit.

 But before you mock Kaninhoppning too much, rest assured that these rabbits really can jump.
-According to Wikipedia, there are official records for the longest and highest rabbit jumps in the competitions.
+According to Wikipedia, there are official records for the longest and highest rabbit jumps in competitions.
 Those records — 3,000 mm long (about 9.8 feet) and 995 mm high (about 3.25 feet) — are both owned by owners (and rabbits) from Denmark.

 Want to see it in action for yourself?
 This overproduced video features about two dozen rabbits from the Canadian Rabbit Hopping Club as they leap over fences and through hoops, climb ramps, teeter on see-saws, and do other rabbity things on their quest for eternal glory.